-Providers without their own network may acquire a 118 number only from network operators
+Providers without their own network may acquire a 118 number only from network operators According to the CRC, by 31 December 2009, 9551 fixed numbers have been ported.

-Some alternative fixed telecom operators have appealed the CRC's decision regarding the wholesale price ($\in 12.8$) which the receiving operator has to pay to the donating operator for each ported number.
+Some alternative fixed telecom operators have appealed the CRC's decision regarding the wholesale price (\in 12.8) which the receiving operator has to pay to the donating operator for each ported number.
 They claim this charge is disproportionately high and harmful to the business of smaller players, in particular for cases when a group of numbers has to be ported at once.

 Mobile number portability (MNP) has been available in Bulgaria since April 2008.
-Up to October 2009, 49 239 mobile numbers have been ported, which represents 0.5% of the total number of mobile subscribers.118 The wholesale price of this service is regulated at \in 11.2 while end customers are charged \in 2.55, according to an agreement between all mobile operators.
+Up to October 2009, 49 239 mobile numbers have been ported, which represents 0.5% of the total number of mobile subscribers.
+The wholesale price of this service is regulated at \in 11.2 while end customers are charged \in 2.55, according to an agreement between all mobile operators.